ActivisionGameScience/maxmind-wrapper/README.md

 # Wrapper over the Maxmind geoip2 library

 This is a python 3 wrapper around Maxmind's geoip2 library (currently only supports City).
-It automatically updates the database periodically (requires a license).
+It automatically updates the database periodically.

-You must set the env var `MAXMIND_LICENSE_KEY`.
+You must have a Maxmind license for this to work.
+You can pass your license string by either setting the environment variable `MAXMIND_LICENSE_KEY` or passing the kwarg `maxmind_license_key` to the Reader constructor.

 ## Quickstart for Conda users in Linux